 The original exhibition seeks to provide a visually dynamic and newsworthy narrative of the true-to-life discovery of this modern-day treasure uncovered in Sedona, Arizona by Arizona State University alumni, subject expert, and professionally trained speaker, Nova Hall

 The Flying Over Time team has encompassed nearly a hundred volunteers over the years.
 We are a diverse group of individuals from multiple religious backgrounds and groups.
 We all seek to expand storytelling, and unite art and science through the lens of history.
 This includes the betterment of STEM, the humanities, and encouraging girls or at-risk youth in innovative/technical fields.

 Flying Over Time’s traveling exhibition is an retelling of a story of discovery, technology, history, and art through the designer of the Spirit of St. Louis and the team that crafted it in 60 days.

-About Art and the Exhibition:
+The Art, Book, and the ASU Exhibition:

 The most recent professional show was at the West Valley Art Museum in Peoria City Hall, Arizona.
-The painting “San Diego” was recently accepted into the museums permanent collection with an unveiling TBD, 2023
+The painting “The Team” was recently accepted into the museums permanent collection with an unveiling TBD, 2023